hfp/xconfigure/config/cp2k/README.md

 make ARCH=Linux-x86-64-intelx VERSION=psmp AVX=3 MIC=0
 ```

 Most if not all hot-spots in CP2K are covered by libraries (e.g., LIBXSMM).
 It can be beneficial to rely on the GNU Compiler tool-chain.
-To only use Intel libraries such as Intel MPI and Intel MKL, one can rely on the GNU-key (`GNU=1`):
+To only use Intel libraries such as Intel&#160;MPI and Intel&#160;MKL, one can rely on the GNU-key (`GNU=1`):

 ```bash
 git clone https://github.com/hfp/libxsmm.git